laravel/passport/UPGRADE.md

 php artisan vendor:publish --tag=passport-migrations
 ```

+### Encryption Keys UNIX Permission

+In previous versions, the `passport:keys` Artisan command generated the encryption keys (`oauth-private.key` and `oauth-public.key`) with incorrect UNIX permission settings.

+In Passport version 12.x, there is a new check to ensure existing encryption keys have the correct permissions; therefore, you should verify that your existing keys are set to permissions 600 or 660.

 ### Password Grant Type

 The password grant type is disabled by default.
 You may enable it by calling the `enablePasswordGrant` method in the `boot` method of your application's `App\Providers\AppServiceProvider` class: